 San Francisco Acatepec is a typically Mexican baroque church.
 Vivid colors shine far and wide from the facade, making the building one of the most interesting things to see in Puebla (in San Andrés Cholula, to be specific).

 If you feel an irresistible urge to get away from tourist-packed Puebla, Orizaba is the place to go to.
 It’s a city in the state of Veracruz, approximately 2 hours from Puebla by car.
+I’ve summarized the top 8 places to visit in Veracruz state for you in a separate article.
 Here’s a bunch of tips on what to do there:

 Teleférico is a cableway which will take you up the hill above Orizaba.
 The visit is simple: go up, enjoy approximately 30 minutes of beautiful views, and get down again.
 It’s open from 10 AM to 6 PM every day.